Stochastic Approximation with Decision-Dependent Distributions: Asymptotic Normality and Optimality: Introduction

-{\em Stochastic approximation.} There is extensive literature on stochastic approximation.
+\paragraph{Stochastic approximation.} There is extensive literature on stochastic approximation.
 The most relevant results for us are those of \cite{polyak92} that quantify the limiting distribution of the average iterate of stochastic approximation algorithms.
-Stochastic optimization problems with decision-dependent uncertainties have appeared in the classical stochastic programming literature, such as \cite{varaiya1988stochastic,jonsbraaten1998class,rubinstein1993sensitivity,ahmed2000strategic,dupacova2006optimization}.
-We refer the reader to the recent paper \cite{hellemo2018decision}, which discusses taxonomy and various models of decision-dependent uncertainties.
+Stochastic optimization problems with decision-dependent uncertainties have appeared in the classical stochastic programming literature; see, e.g., the works of \cite{ahmed2000strategic}, \cite{dupacova2006optimization}, \cite{jonsbraaten1998class}, \cite{rubinstein1993sensitivity}, and \cite{varaiya1988stochastic}.
+We refer the reader to the recent paper of \cite{hellemo2018decision}, which discusses taxonomy and various models of decision-dependent uncertainties.
 An important theme of these works is to utilize structural assumptions on how the decision variables impact the distributions.
-In contrast, much of the work on performative prediction \cite{perdomo2020performative,narang2022multiplayer,wood2022stochastic,piliouras2022multi,drusvyatskiy2020stochastic,mendler2020stochastic} and our current paper are ``model-free''.
+In contrast, much of the work on performative prediction \citep{perdomo2020performative,narang2022multiplayer,wood2022stochastic,piliouras2022multi,drusvyatskiy2020stochastic,mendler2020stochastic} and our current paper are ``model-free.''

-{\em Local minimax lower bounds in estimation.} There is a rich literature on minimax lower bounds in statistical estimation problems; we refer the reader to \cite[Chapter 15]{wainwright2019high} for a detailed treatment.
+\paragraph{Local minimax lower bounds in estimation.} There is a rich literature on minimax lower bounds in statistical estimation problems; we refer the reader to \citet[Chapter 15]{wainwright2019high} for a detailed treatment.
 Typical results of this type lower-bound the performance of any statistical procedure on a worst-case instance of that procedure.
 Minimax lower bounds can be quite loose as they do not consider the complexity of the particular problem that one is trying to solve but rather that of an entire problem class to which it belongs.
-More precise local minimax lower bounds, as developed by H\'ajek and Le Cam \cite{le2000asymptotics,van2000asymptotic}, provide much finer problem-specific guarantees.
-Building on this framework, Duchi and Ruan \cite{duchi2021asymptotic} showed that the stochastic gradient method for standard single-stage stochastic optimization problems is, in an appropriate sense, locally minimax optimal.
+More precise local minimax lower bounds, as developed by H\'ajek and Le Cam \citep{le2000asymptotics,van2000asymptotic}, provide much finer problem-specific guarantees.
+Building on this framework, \citet{duchi2021asymptotic} showed that the stochastic gradient method for standard single-stage stochastic optimization problems is, in an appropriate sense, locally asymptotically minimax optimal.
 Our paper builds heavily on this line of work.